 How to Renovate Your Bathroom for Maximum Value

-There is truth in the belief that "bathrooms and kitchens sell houses," but there is also a difference between a well-done renovation by a professional vs. a DIY project and throwing money down the drain when it comes to return on investment.
+There is truth in the belief that "bathrooms and kitchens sell houses," but there is also a difference between a well-done renovation in the bathroom by a professional vs. a DIY project and throwing money down the drain when it comes to return on investment.
 The best part is that impressive return is not always generated only by high-cost features.
 Here are the most buyer-friendly features to boost the value of a planned renovation:

 Universal Design Elements

 Features that make living easy for inhabitants of differing ages and physical abilities are also today's hot bathroom amenities in terms of style and convenience.
 When adding or redoing a shower, think curb-free access and frameless doors (or no door at all) for high appeal.
 Add a bench, a flexible arm spray head and a small bench, in addition to built-in soap and shampoo niches and waterproof recessed lighting.

 Textured floor tile is a safety factor, and showers should be large enough to accommodate someone with a walker or seated shower chair.
 Features like installing a rain-head showers, body sprays and steam units have high appeal in expensive homes, but it's the practical features that offer the highest return on investment.